rfjakob/barwin-pc/README.md

 Build
 -----
-Run make in the src/ directory:
+Run make in the src/ or top directory:

 	make